wtchen/datatools-ui/docs/user/managing-projects-feeds.md

     - Validation issues - view and filter list of validation issues
     - Version comments - leave and view comments specific to a Feed Version
 - **Snapshots** - list of Editor snapshots (or save points)
-- **Comments** - where users can leave and view comments specific to this Feed Source
+- **Notes** - where users can leave and view comments specific to this Feed Source
 - **Settings** - access to Feed Source settings
     - Editing basic Feed Source properties such as name, fetch URL, and public visibility
     - Viewing/editing settings provided by custom extensions